Braula fly

 The Braula fly (Braula coeca) is a small species of wingless fly that lives in honey bee colonies.
 The Braula fly is not considered to be a serious threat to commercial beekeeping as it does not damage or parasitise any stage of the honey bee life cycle.
 Instead, it is considered to be a minor pest as the Braula fly larvae damage the appearance of the wax cappings on honey comb and adult Braula flies steal small amounts of food from adult honey bees.

 The Braula fly is currently widespread overseas and has been reported from all continents.
 In Australia it is only known to occur in Tasmania.
-In mainland Australia, Braula fly is a reportable pest.
+In mainland Australia, Braula fly has been found in Victoria but remains a reportable pest.

 Life cycle